phongtn/MathChallenge/README.md

-## disclaimer
+## Disclaimer
 This game is built with the support of ChatGPT which ChatGPT is the main worker.
 My responsibility is prompting to ChatGPT.
 ChatGPT responds to coding and research questions.
-Initially, chatgpt also had designed the layout for the game but it's terrible.
+Initially, ChatGPT also had designed the layout for the game but it's terrible.
 So, I decided to update the layout for the game.

 All of the documentation below is also written by ChatGPT.
 Huge thanks to the [OpenAI](https://openai.com/) the author of ChatGPT.

 ## Introduction
 This application is designed to provide an interactive and educational experience for users by presenting multiplication problems and allowing them to test their skills.
-The application features a countdown clock, a score tracker, and a series of multiplication problems with multiple choice answers.
+The application features a countdown clock, a score tracker, and a series of multiplication problems with multiple-choice answers.

 ## Features